sayedatiqurrahman/Django-project-and-file-structure/README.md

 ---

-✅ You now have a professional Django setup with a working home page that uses template inheritance
+✅ You now have a professional Django setup with:

+* Static and media handling
+* Templates and template inheritance
+* App structure
+* Authentication system with login, logout, register, and password reset flows

+---

+If you want me to help you add example forms, views, or any other customization, just ask!